emrgnt-cmplxty/fermi/docs/0.old/basics/create-account.md

 ---
 id: create-account
-title: Creating a Axion Account
+title: Creating a Fermi Account
 sidebar_label: Create Account
 ---

-The easiest way to create an account on Axion is with [Axion Wallet](https://wallet.near.org/).
-Axion has several [development networks](/docs/concepts/networks) operating independently of each other with their own accountIDs.
+The easiest way to create an account on Fermi is with [Fermi Wallet](https://wallet.near.org/).
+Fermi has several [development networks](/docs/concepts/networks) operating independently of each other with their own accountIDs.
 Below we have guides for creating account for two of these networks:

 * [`testnet`](/docs/develop/basics/create-account#creating-a-testnet-account)
 * [`mainnet`](/docs/develop/basics/create-account#creating-a-mainnet-account)